Sales Operations: The Ultimate Guide to Making it a Success

 This role normally requires 5 years experience.
 Their primary responsibility is to supervise the sales operations specialists.
 This means sales ops knowledge and experience in leadership is ideal.

 They should be familiar with sales methodologies, the impetus behind sales behaviour and how sales processes function.
-It is important for the sales ops manager to be able to model and analyze data.
+It is important for the sales operations manager to be able to model and analyze data.

 This role requires 10 years sales operations experience, including a number of successful leadership roles.
 The VP of sales operations will manage a team and work closely with senior leadership.